 Climate resilient infrastructure is a priority for the Stormwater and Flood Management Utility and should be incorporated into the Stormwater Quality Program to minimize risk and adapt to the impacts of climate change.
-Analysis of factors that lead to resiliency and sustainability in SCMs is a topic of national research.
-Ongoing planning and evaluation are occurring to develop tangible recommendations for SCM design, implementation and maintenance (e.g., vegetation selection, irrigation requirements).
-The city should continue to participate in regional efforts to develop low-regret adaptive strategies and support SCM maintenance.
+Analysis of factors that lead to resilience and sustainability in SCMs is a topic of national research.